Types of Dog Collars Defined

 Waterproof Collars

 Waterproof dog collars are usually made with nylon or polypropylene webbing as the core and then coated with a synthetic waterproof coating.
 They are mainly marketed for their waterproof qualities but there are many other benefits to waterproof collars.
 First and foremost, they are odor resistant.
-We all know how stinky and old nylon or leather collar can get, especially if your dog enjoys being in water, mud or snow.
+We all know how stinky an old nylon or leather collar can get, especially if your dog enjoys being in water, mud or snow.
 And if your dog is known to roll in the stinkiest things he or she can find at times, you're probably going to be buying many collars over your dog's life unless they are waterproof.
 Waterproof collars are so much easier to clean, keeping them looking great and odor free.
 Many people actually call waterproof collars no-stink collars because of this.
+Check out all of our waterproof collars here!

 Training Collars